petrvecera/indiegala-giveaways/README.md

 ### Changelog

-You can find the changelog in the latest changelog in the [release tab](https://github.com/petrvecera/indiegala-giveaways/releases)
+You can find the latest changelog in the [release tab](https://github.com/petrvecera/indiegala-giveaways/releases)

 **0.5.3**
 - Fix the Indie coins selector for the new design